 Restore Items into sub-folder of user Mailbox

-If you want to perform more granular restore, such as restoring messages with a specific subject, please refer to the Restore-Mailbox cmdlet documentation here: Restore-Mailbox cmdlet - Exchange 2010.
+If you want to perform more granular restore, such as restoring messages with a specific subject, please refer to this article: New-MailboxRestoreRequest

-6. Verify and move restored items to appropriate location
+6. Verify restored items and move them to appropriate location

 Use Outlook to view or move restored items to their Original Location.
 As you can see from the picture below, we can move "IMPORTANT" folder back to its original location under Inbox.